 I post this the night before I take up my first teaching role.
-This fills me with excitement, but also unbelievable nerves.
+This fills me with excitement, but I’m also very apprehensive.
 I believe that if I were completely fine at the prospect of being responsible for a classroom full of children – for both their learning and their general happiness and wellbeing – it would be a cause for concern.
 The following is an honest account of what I would say to any parents of the lovely children I am about to be fully responsible for, or any parents of children starting a new stage of school.

 - I will try my best.